 All the executive and non-executive directors and employees of the Bank are familiar with the Bank's business model and expectations of the HSBC Group.
 In-country director induction has been implemented through a Director Handbook and may include further learning about the business and meeting EXCO Members.
 The Directors are briefed on their legal duties and roles and responsibilities and kept informed on the Bank's operations and business environment, so as to enable them to effectively contribute to strategic discussions and oversight.

-During the year there has been no new Director appointment.
+During the year there have been three new Directors appointment.